-Current departmental funding opportunities are listed below.
+Current departmental funding opportunities are listed above.
 We also welcome PhD applications throughout the year from students with independent scholarship funding.
-We cannot, however, normally accept applicants wishing to support themselves with personal funds; such applications may be considered, but will require additional Departmental approval.
+We cannot, however, normally accept applicants wishing to support themselves with personal funds; such applications may be considered, on a case by case basis and will require additional Departmental approval.

 Please visit the PhD Bioengineering webpage for more on the programme and application process.